hasura/graphql-engine/docs/graphql/manual/deployment/allow-list.rst

      }

-  * You can upload files, like this `sample file <https://gist.github.com/dsandip/8b1b4aa87708289d4c9f8fd9621eb025>`_, to add multiple queries to the allow-list (each query needs to have a name).
+  * You can upload files, like this `sample file <https://gist.github.com/dsandip/8b1b4aa87708289d4c9f8fd9621eb025>`_, to add multiple requests to the allow-list (each request needs to have a name).

 * **Using metadata APIs:** Queries can be stored in collections and a collection can be added to or removed from the allow-list.
 See :ref:`Collections & Allow-list APIs<api_query_collections>`